Are you on the lookout for the best Mexican movies?

 - ⌛ 1h 43m

 An empowering if sometimes upsetting watch, La Negrada follows the story of Juana and Magdalena as they share the love of Negri, their shared lover.
 And so, one comes to the conclusion that the other must be removed from the scene if they are to ever be happy together.
 Engrossing, intense, exciting cinema.

 As you can see, there are many tremendous Mexican movies out there that you might decide to watch.

-We know that it can be hard to choose a movie, so try out any of the above movies to get yourself a heads-up on what works best in modern Latin cinema!
+It can be hard to choose a movie, so try out any of the above movies to get yourself a heads-up on what works best in modern Latin cinema!

 📌 Like this article?
 Pin it…

 Did this help your search for Mexian movies to watch?

 “Dear friend!
 Some links in this post contain affiliate links.
 Meaning, if you click through and make a purchase, book a hostel or sign up for a tour, I may earn a small commission at no additional cost to you.
 Your support means a lot and helps me to keep traveling and maintaining the quality of this site for you.”